United Kingdom Coastal Research Conference

 CONFERENCE FORMAT

-We invite participants to submit abstracts below and share their work via Oral Presentations, dedicated Poster Sessions and ‘Hot Plot’ slots.
-More information will be given to authors before the conference but in brief:
+We invited participants to submit abstracts and share their work via Oral Presentations, dedicated Poster Sessions and ‘Hot Plot’ slots.
+In brief:

-• Oral Presentations will consist of 15 minutes presentation with 5 minutes for questions,
+• Oral Presentations consisted of 15 minutes presentation with 5 minutes for questions.

-• Poster Sessions will begin with a minute introduction to each poster by the author
+• Poster Sessions began with a minute introduction to each poster by the author.

-• Hot Plots will be a 3 minute presentation on a single slide to showcase a figure/result/new project or something that confuses you (!) to start a discussion.
+• Hot Plots were a 3 minute presentation on a single slide to showcase a figure/result/new project or something that confuses you (!) to start a discussion.

 PROGRAMME

-The three-day event on 4–6 July 2023 will be hosted at the University of Plymouth.
-The draft conference programme will include:
+The three-day event on 4–6 July 2023 was hosted at the University of Plymouth.
+The draft conference programme included:

 Tuesday 4 July